 Take some time to read some of our most frequently asked questions regarding periodontal exams!
 Don’t see a question you have below?
 Feel free to contact us so we can answer it for you!

-A periodontal exam is and examination of the gums to ensure maximum health.
+A periodontal exam is an examination of the gums to ensure maximum health.

 Ensuring that your gums are healthy is of paramount importance.
-Gum disease has been linking to diabetes, cardiovascular problems, and pre term low birthweight babies.
+Gum disease has been linked to diabetes, cardiovascular problems, and pre-term low birthweight babies.

-If during your periodontal exam we find signs of gum disease, we will asses the severity and will likely perform a deep dental cleaning, also known as scaling and root planning.
+If during your periodontal exam we find signs of gum disease, we will assess the severity and will likely perform a deep dental cleaning, also known as scaling and root planing.

 One of the biggest ways to prevent gum disease is by having great oral hygiene, such as brushing twice a day and flossing regularly.